Financial services, retail groups form cyber partnership

 TOKYO Shares in Toshiba Tec Corp rose more than 6 percent in early Monday trading after a report that Toshiba Corp , the parent, is considering selling shares in the company.

-WASHINGTON U.S. banks and retail groups announced on Thursday that they are joining forces to work on cybersecurity, a sign they are trying to move past recent squabbles over who is to blame for data breaches.
+WASHINGTON U.S. banks and retail groups announced on Thursday that they are joining forces to work on cybersecurity, a sign they might be moving past recent squabbles over who is to blame for data breaches.

-The Financial Services Roundtable, Retail Industry Leaders Association and several other trade associations said the new partnership would focus on sharing more information on cyber threats and improving technology to protect consumers.
+The Financial Services Roundtable, Retail Industry Leaders Association and several other trade associations said the new partnership would focus on sharing more information on cyber threats, developing technology to protect consumers and discussing areas of disagreement between banks and merchants.

+"Exploring avenues for increased information sharing and collaborating on innovative technologies and safeguarding data will be critical in defending against common enemies," Tim Pawlenty, chief executive of the Financial Services Roundtable, said in a statement.

 Bank and retail industry groups have been at odds for years over cyber issues, but massive data breaches at Target Corp and Neiman Marcus Group LLC have made the dispute more prominent.

-"There's going to continue to be differences on things like the costs of issuing replacement cards that are triggered by some breach of somebody else's systems.
-That's not something that the two industries are likely to agree upon," Tim Pawlenty, chief executive of the Financial Services Roundtable, said in an interview.

-"But ... can we benefit from learning from each other on internal system resiliency and improvement in best practices and state-of-the-art cyber defenses?
-Absolutely."
+Both sides are now under public pressure to respond to the data breaches.

-Tom Kellermann, managing director for cyber protection at Alvarez & Marsal Global Forensic and Dispute Services, said the joint effort was "long overdue."
+"It is long overdue that these two sectors sit down and rethink their cybersecurity postures," said Tom Kellermann, managing director for cyber protection at Alvarez & Marsal Global Forensic and Dispute Services.

-Pawlenty said the partnership came together quickly after Sandy Kennedy, head of the retail leaders group, contacted him.
-The associations plan to form working groups with their experts and representatives from member companies.

-Brian Dodge of the retail leaders group said financial services firms already share information about cyber threats, but retailers do not have a formal program.
-The partnership will work toward better communication.
+The trade associations said they would form working groups consisting of their experts, representatives from member companies and others.
+They will also focus on thefts that do not involve debit or credit cards and on how to protect mobile payments.

 MOBILE SECURITY